pristaff/flatCore-docs/src_en/300--developer-manual/350--database.md

 * Preferences

-The user database remains unaffected.
-So all user accounts have for both (or more) domains validity.
+The user database <code>user.sqlite3</code> remains unaffected.
+So all Admin/User-Accounts are active in both (or more) installations.